limscoder/react-wrangler/README.md

 #### Persisting data

-Use `Wrangler.onStoreChange` to persist data.
+Use `Wrangle.onStoreChange` to persist data.
 `onStoreChange` is called whenever `path` values are changed.
 It's up to the implementer to determine how the path values are persisted, such as `LocalStorage` or an API call that makes a network request.